appfoundry/react-adal-authentication-session-sample/README.md

 Our final step is to block network requests when the expiry from our storage has passed.
 (See [Stop automatic login](#stop-automatic-login) above)

-We can add this protection by adding a [request transform](https://github.com/infinitered/apisauce#request-transforms), which will double check if the expiry from the session helper has been expired or is null (is null means that a user was already logged out, for example when there were multiple tabs of the SPA opened and one of them triggered the timeout after enough inactivity) in combination with the [CancelToken](https://github.com/axios/axios#cancellation) of axios.
+We can add this protection by adding a [request transform](https://github.com/infinitered/apisauce#request-transforms), which will double check if the expiry from the session helper has been expired or is null (*null* could mean that a user was already logged out, for example when there were multiple tabs of the SPA opened and one of them triggered the timeout after enough inactivity) in combination with the [CancelToken](https://github.com/axios/axios#cancellation) of axios.
 This CancelToken gives us the opportunity to block these network requests, just in case.

-First, we will set up the *CancelToken*, which we will need to import from axios, in the Api.js file under /services.
+First, we will set up the *CancelToken*, which we will need to import from apisauce, in the Api.js file under /services.
 ```js
 // src/services/Api.js
 import { CancelToken } from 'axios'